fibasile/nueval-machinable-rules/gitbook/computer-controlled_machining.md

 ### Have you?

 * Explained how you made your files for machining (2D or 3D)
-* Shown how you made something BIG (setting up the machine, using fixings, testing joints, adjusting feeds and speeds, depth of cut etc)
+* Shown how you made something BIG (describing setting up the machine, using fixings, testing joints, adjusting feeds and speeds, depth of cut etc)
 * Described problems and how you fixed them
 * Included your design files and ‘hero shot’ photos of final object